micheleantonazzi/bioinformatics-project/README.md

 ![Epigenomic results for promoters: AUPRC](images/epigemomic_results/promoters/auprc.png)

+#### Observations

+*1) DecisionTree and RandomForest perform worst than other models.* The results show that DecisionTree and Random Forest perform worst than the other models according to all metrics, both for promoters and enhancers.

+*2) There is a big problem of overfitting with complex deep networks.* The data decomposition graphs show that the promoters' epigenomic data are not clearly separable and the complex models tend to learn data without generalizing.
+This happens in particular with the MLP and FFNN_1 and it is visible in the AUPRC metric.

+*3) The perceptron performance is comparable with more complex models.* This model indeed does not overfit because of its very simple structure and it can better generalize.
+In particular, according to the Wilcoxon test, the perceptron performs better than DecisionTree, RandomForest, MLP, and FFNN_1 in all metrics.

+*4) The FFNN_3 does not improve the performance despite trying to resolve the class imbalance problem.* The measures adopted have only prevented overfitting but the test result is not the best.
+Besides, FFNN_3 has the largest STD in the training results according to all metrics.

+*5) FFNN_2 is the best model.* According to the Wilcoxon test, this model performs better than the others in all metrics, except for the FFNN_3 according to the accuracy.
+This model has a complex architecture, composed of 5 hidden layers and a big dropout for each of them.
+This strategy allows the network to learn the data without overfitting.

+*6) All models fail to recognize the positive samples.* The accuracy and AUROC are high and they hide the real model performances.
+This is because the dataset is unbalanced (the positive samples represent the minority class) and these metrics do not capture the fact that the model correctly classifies only a few part of the positive samples.
+Thanks to the AUPRC, it is evident that the models produce a lot of false-negative because this metric is always less than 0.5.

 ### Enhancers

+#### Results

 In this section are reported the experiment results for active vs inactive enhancers task using epigenomic data.
 For each metric there are a table and a plot to confront the learning machine performance.